Sarawak-Infectious-Disease-Centre/2025-10-20-unimas/index.md

 <h3 id="general">Who should attend?</h3>

-This workshop is open to postgraduate students (Master’s or PhD level) and researchers who plan to generate and/or analyse genome sequence data using open-source command-line tools.
+This workshop is open to postgraduate students (Master’s or PhD level) and researchers who are planning to generate and/or analyse genome sequence data using open-source command-line tools.

-Applicants will be asked to complete a short questionnaire describing how genomics is relevant to their research or professional work.
-If applications exceed available spaces, priority will be given to those with more immediate needs—for example, individuals planning to analyse genomic data within the next 6 to 12 months.
+To help us understand how the workshop fits with your work, we’ll ask you to complete a short questionnaire about how genomics is relevant to your research or professional role.
+If we receive more applications than available spaces, priority will be given to those who need to apply these skills soon—such as individuals planning to analyse genomic data within the next 6 to 12 months.

-To express your interest in participating, please complete the registration form below.
-As places are limited, selection will be based on the relevance of the workshop to your current or planned work.
+If you're interested in joining, please fill out the registration form below.
+As places are limited, participants will be selected based on how relevant the workshop is to their current or upcoming work.

-You will be asked to explain how the workshop content aligns with your research or professional goals, and how the skills covered will be directly applicable to your work.
-All applications must be supported by a recommendation from a scientific or clinical sponsor, such as your supervisor, line manager, or head of department.
+You’ll also be asked to briefly describe how the workshop content supports your research or professional goals, and how the skills covered will be useful in your work.
+A recommendation from a scientific or clinical sponsor—such as your supervisor, line manager, or head of department, is also required to support your application.

 <p class="text-center">
   <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=H1ogEjf9-UOjCE1VC1G1gTg-5AT0n89MlOp5y_zbtVpUQUpaUVdWUURQMUdSTzc5R0hURTRJSFRGWi4u">